ksu-cs-textbooks/cis526/content/01-the-dom/06-dom-resource-loading.md

 Notice too that we add the event listener _before_ we set the `src` attribute.
 If we did it the other way around, the resource may already be loaded before the listener takes effect - and it would never be invoked!

 However, this approach can be cumbersome, and limits us to what resources can be bound to HTML elements.
-For more flexiblity, we need to make the request directly, using AJAX.
+For more flexibility, we need to make the request directly, using AJAX.
 We'll take a look at doing so after we cover HTTP in more depth.